Endometriosis and Gynaecological Oncology

 Molecular studies have identified several somatic mutations, such as the inactivating mutations of the tumour suppressor gene ARID1A, in endometriotic lesions, atypical endometriosis and EAOC.
 Those mutations rarely occur in other ovarian cancer subtypes and, most importantly, they are not present in distal endometriotic lesions.
 Therefore they are believed to arise early in the malignant process.
 Although an important early step in epithelial tumorigenesis, an ARID1A mutation that would happen in isolation is insufficient to create a neoplastic cell suggesting that other stimuli participate to the epithelial malignant transformation.

 We are therefore interested to determine how the inflammatory microenvironment created by endometriosis can stimulate the progression from a benign to malignant lesion.
-The strength of our project is the large number of samples present in the biobank initiated and constantly enriched at the Department of Obstetrics and Gynaecology at the University of Berne.
+The strength of our project is the large number of samples obtained from the Department of Obstetrics and Gynaecology at the University of Berne and constantly accumulated in our biobank initiated for this purpose.
 Our approach is to closely study the interactions between stromal and epithelial cells in a three-dimensional co-culture model using reprogrammed epithelial cells and the artificial knock down of ARID1A gene by CRISPR/Cas9.
 Ultimately the co-culture model is intended to be integrated within a “lab-on-a-chip” structure using the microfluidic technology which is indeed expected to represent ideally the physiological conditions.

 Understanding the mechanisms of malignant progression may provide some clues towards establishing an early diagnosis.
 This is of importance since nowadays women with a diagnosis of ovarian endometriosis have no predictive risk assessing test available for endometrial ovarian cancer occurrence even through this lethal disease could be avoided by fallopian tube ligation or adnexectomy.